Nasdaq Announces Semi-Annual Changes To OMX Stockholm Benchmark Index

-Nasdaq (Nasdaq: NDAQ) announced today the results of the semi-annual review of the OMX Stockholm Benchmark Index, (Nasdaq Stockholm: OMXSB), which will become effective at market open on Friday, December 1, 2023.
+Nasdaq (Nasdaq: NDAQ) announced today an update to the results of the semi-annual review of the OMX Stockholm Benchmark Index, (Nasdaq Stockholm: OMXSB), which will become effective at market open on Friday, December 1, 2023.

 The following securities will be added to the Index: